 The matching criteria may be combined together to further restrict the selection of the target endpoint.
 If multiple endpoints match all provided criteria, then the SWAP server shall randomly select one of the target endpoints.

 An endpoint that registers without providing certain matching criteria, such as qos or processing, shall be deprioritized during the selection process, where the request contains these matching criteria.

+An endpoint that supports multiple media capabilities, the processing type in matching criteria should be represented as a pair of media decoding (as input of split rendering process) and encoding (as output of split rendering process).